 The Differences between Vapor and Gas are very few and it is essential to know the key differences between the two to avoid any kind of confusion that may occur.
 Knowing the difference between the two can help one differentiate the meaning and difference of one over the other.
-Vapor is simply defined as the phase of a gas at a temperature where the same substance can exist in both liquid and solid states.
+Vapour is simply defined as the phase of a gas at a temperature where the same substance can exist in both liquid and solid states.
 Knowing how to calculate Vapor by using the Vapor pressure calculator can be incredibly useful.

 Difference between Vapor and Gas

-Usually a vapor phase consists of a phase with two different substances at room temperature, whereas a gas phase consists of a single substance at a defined thermodynamic range, at a particular room temperature.
+Usually, a vapour phase consists of a phase with two different substances at room temperature, whereas a gas phase consists of a single substance at a defined thermodynamic range, at room temperature.
 Thus, this is defined as the key differences between Vapor and Gas.
 You can find the major differences in the table below.

 |Difference between Vapor and Gas|